 Mindfulness as Treatment for Fibromyalgia Pain

-Though fibromyalgia was once considered a psychiatric issue, currently it is classified as a physical disorder.
-Causes include stressful events, repetitive injuries, a problem with the central nervous system, and a lack of balance of neurotransmitters in the brain.
+Fibromyalgia was once considered a psychiatric issue.
+Now it is classified as a physical disorder.
+Causes may include stressful events, repetitive injuries, a problem with the central nervous system, and a lack of balance of neurotransmitters in the brain.
 Though these causes are physical, people may benefit from using mindfulness to help focus on the present moment.

 Mindfulness may be defined in many different ways, but all focus on living in the present.
 Someone who is practicing mindfulness observes thoughts and feelings without reacting to them.
 Mindfulness takes into consideration feelings without judgment.
 The goal of mindfulness is to improve your ability to remain calm, think clearly, and to manage stress.
 Someone with fibromyalgia may use this technique to control flare-ups and reduce pain.